Using Eyes with GitHub

 The Eyes GitHub integration allows you to benefit from Eyes visual testing using a branch and merge workflow on projects using GitHub.

-Eyes supports multiple branches, each of which can consist of multiple test baselinesDefines the sequence of images to which the sequence of images captured at checkpoints will be compared.
-A test can have multiple baselines, each of which is charachterized by the execution environment it ran on (OS, Browser, Viewport size).
+Eyes supports multiple branches, each of which can consist of multiple test baselines Defines the sequence of images to which the sequence of images captured at checkpoints will be compared.
+A test can have multiple baselines, each of which is characterized by the execution environment it ran on (operating system, browser and viewport size).
 A baseline can have instances in multiple branches..
-Eyes supports creating a new branch based on an existing branch, independent updates to the baselines in each branch, comparing branches to detect conflicts, and finally merging of the baselines in branches.
+You can create a new branch based on an existing branch, make independent updates to the baselines in each branch, compare branches to detect conflicts, and merge baselines in branches.

 GitHub integrates with Eyes in the following aspects:

 - Eyes tests are automatically configured to use and save baselines in branches with names derived from the Git branch names.

 - All Eyes tests that are in a specific CI build are automatically batched together, with a batch name that includes the Git commit information.

 - The GitHub Pull Request panel includes a status indicating the latest Eyes test results and merge status.

 - The GitHub Commits panel includes a status indicating the visual UI test result.

 - When you execute a commit that triggers CI, the Applitools test status is updated to reflect the result of the test.